Welcome to the Friends of Ushers Ferry

 The Friends of Ushers Ferry is a separate 501 (c) (3) organization, operated by a private board that is working to grow interest and financial support so future generations of eastern Iowans can come to enjoy the village.

-To develop and implement plans to attract resources, including financial and volunteer support, to sustain and expand Ushers Ferry Historic Village as a regional attraction.
+To develop and implement plans to attract financial and in-kind resources to sustain and expand Ushers Ferry Historic Village as a regional attraction.

 Friends of Ushers Ferry was conceived in 2007, but did not become fully functional until after the flood of 2008 which destroyed most of the 30+ buildings at the Ushers Ferry Historic Village site.
 Anticipating recovery and funding of recovery would be slow, FOUF began activities to acquire 501 (c) (3) status with a three-member board.
-Our 501 (c) (3) status was obtained in May, 2009 and the current all-volunteer board began regular meetings in October, 2009.
+Our 501 (c) (3) status was obtained in May, 2009.